 According to the etymological evidence of the palace, many items that imply the number eight are, for example, the octagonal plan, the number of apartments, the octagonal pool in the center, the octagonal aperture on its top center, the majority of the chambers with an octagonal plan, and even the octagonal baked-bricks on the floor pavement of the hall.
 Chardin, the famous French traveler of the 17th century, describes the palace as follows: "Among the existing portraits on the walls, the naked bodies are extra-ordinarily elegant and eye-catching.
 The walls are, like the ceilings, decorated with pieces of mirrors, and in some rooms, the walls are completely covered by mirrors."
-In general, the indoor and outdoor environments create a poetic atmosphere, which is beyond the imagination, and that's why the visitor finds himself in a world beyond normal dimensions.
+In general, the indoor and outdoor environments create a poetic atmosphere, that is beyond the imagination, and that's why the visitor finds himself in a world beyond normal dimensions.
 The sound of water sprinkling in the palace whispers a calm message as if it was built just for fun and relaxation, and its name is combined with an earthly paradise, with its supernatural elements.
 Definitely, the palace is more beautiful than the most beautiful European palaces.
 According to history, 50,000 Ecu (the European silver coin) were spent just on the plain building, except for its ornamentation.